 Camps and children's recreation programs must also meet these requirements in order for CMSMs and DSSABs to permit the provision of SNR to children enrolled in these programs, and amend their service agreements with SNR agencies accordingly.

-Service system managers may also wish to consider additional program requirements in their purchase of service agreement with operators such as requirements outlined in the ministry's Authorizing Recreational and Skill Building Programs.
+Service system managers may also wish to consider additional program requirements in their purchase of service agreement with operators such as the conditions outlined in the ministry's resource document: Authorizing Recreational and Skill Building Programs.

 GENERAL ADMINISTRATION